bakwc/PySyncObj/README.md

 	def getCounter(self):
 		return self.__counter
 ```
 And thats all!
-Now you can call incCounter on serverA, and check counter value on serverB - they will be synchronized.
-You can look at example.py and syncobj_ut.py for more use-cases.
+Now you can call `incCounter` on `serverA`, and check counter value on `serverB` - they will be synchronized.
+You can look at examples and syncobj_ut.py for more use-cases.